taleldayekh/talel.io-backend/README.md

 ### Folder Structure

-The data layer is organized in a `data` directory for separate app packages and in a shared `data` directory.
+The data layer is organized in a `data` directory for the separate app packages and in a shared `data` directory.

 ```
 └── talelio_backend/